Course Descriptions

 This class will provide an exploration across today’s complex media buying marketplace to learn how brands leverage paid media to add value along the entire consumer journey.
 You will gain an understanding about media buying strategies, how they are developed and approved.
 We will explore how media buys are created, negotiated, activated and reconciled.
 We will also identify how large media companies bundle their assets to create powerful programs to create real value for brands, customers/retail partners and consumers.
 Students will discover how to generate creative ways to align brand value through media investments and generate a return on assets.

-REQUIRED CONVERGENCE CAPSTONES (3 CREDITS EACH):
+REQUIRED CONVERGENCE CAPSTONES (3 Credits Each):

 B3201 BIC CAMPAIGN PRACTICUM: NON-PROFIT